What Can Lemon Juice Do For Your Gout?

 Lemon is a fruit in the citrus family, people like lemon due to its’ distinctive sour taste which consists of lemon juice.
 It is the citric acid in the lemon juice, which is about 6% which gives it its’ sour taste and its’ pulp is used for cooking and baking.
 It also serves as a key ingredient in many drinks and foods since the average lemon contains around 3 tablespoons of juice.
-Being a citrus fruit it is naturally high in vitamin C which is a well known natural remedy for gout and also has some vitamin B complex.
+Being a citrus fruit it is naturally high in vitamin C which may be a effective natural remedy for gout and also has some vitamin B complex.

-Studies have shown that citrus fruits like oranges, clementines, tangerine and lemons help to dissolve uric acid in your blood due to the higher levels of citric acid providing you with relief from a gout attack.
+Studies have shown that citrus fruits like oranges, clementines, tangerine and lemons may help to dissolve uric acid in your blood due to the higher levels of citric acid that may provide you with relief from a gout attack.
 It definitely should be included in your gout diet since lemon is also a stimulant to the liver.
-If your body is too acidic whereby your body’s pH level is too high, a state known as acidosis, uric acid will crystallize and cause you a gout attack or even worse it can form stones in the kidneys which you definitely don’t want.
+If your body is too acidic whereby your body’s pH level is too high or < 7, a state known as acidosis, uric acid may crystallize and may cause you a gout attack or even worse it may form stones in the kidneys which you definitely don’t want.

 How do I take lemon juice in my gout diet?

 How you can add lemon to your gout diet is as simple as taking the lemon juice of 1 or 2 lemons and adding it in your glass of cool water, first thing in the morning on an empty stomach would be best.
 You can also mix lemon with baking soda together which creates a perfect pH level of 7 in your body keeping it neutral.
 This may help restore balance almost instantaneously.